OlgaG864/movie-app-backend/README.md

 This project is a MERN STACK movie review app, was built using react js, node js and mongo DB.
 It has an admin and regular user section
-The project use cloud storage for trailers and posters To install the project on your computer, you have to clone server repository and front end repository.
+The project use cloud storage for trailers and posters To install the project on your computer, you have to clone server repository and front repository.

 ## Technologies